Dialogs & Overlays

 • AlertDialog vs Dialog confusion: Use AlertDialog only for destructive confirmations.
 For forms or complex content, use Dialog.

-• Dropdown menu item not clickable: DropdownMenuItem needs an onClick handler or be wrapped with asChild around a Link/Button.
+• Dropdown menu item not clickable: DropdownMenuItem needs an onClick handler, or use the component's render/composition pattern when rendering custom interactive elements.

 Frequently Asked Questions